AndreasPK/ghc-proposals/proposals/0000-ffi-profiling.rst

 Setting profiling behaviour of safe ffi calls globally at runtime:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A new runtime flag `-ps` will treat all safe ffi calls as profiled independent
+A new runtime flag `-ps` which will treat all safe ffi calls as profiled independent
 of how they have been compiled where possible.
 This is intended as an escape hatch
 that allows users to quickly check if safe ffi calls might be the culprint of a performance issue
 without changing their source or recompiling.

+A new runtime flag `-pu` which will treat all safe ffi calls as unprofiled independent
+of how they have been compiled where possible.

 Proposed Library Change Specification
 -------------------------------------